AdobeDocs/commerce-php/src/pages/best-practices/phpstorm/add-code-inspections.md

 ---
-group: extension-best-practices
-title: Adding code inspections
-functional_areas:
-  - Standards
+title: Add Code Inspections | Commerce PHP Extensions
+description: Learn how to add code inspections with the Adobe Commerce and Magento Open Source PHPStorm plugin.
 ---

+# Add code inspections

 The IntelliJ Platform provides tools designed for static code analysis called code inspections, which help you maintain and clean up code without actually executing it.
 Read more in the [official documentation](https://plugins.jetbrains.com/docs/intellij/code-inspections.html).